Welcome to Beyond Hogwarts!

 I’m still not exactly sure what is pictured on the US cover… Most of the conversation about it here revolved around the fact that neither Harry or Voldemort had wands, but in both of thier confrontations at the end of the book, they are using wands.
 Is the picture the ultimate moment, when Voldemort has just done the AK, and Harry has just Expelliarmused the Elder Wand?

-Some people we cared about d.
+Some people we cared about died.
 Madeye.
-George disfigured and now missing his twin, who d doing what he did best, making a joke.
+George disfigured and now missing his twin, who died doing what he did best, making a joke.
 Lupin and Tonks.
 Poor Teddy has to grow up without parents.
-But he has a godfather who knows what that's like.
+But he has a godfather who knows what that’s like.

-And in a strange bit of irony, actor Jamie Waylett's birthday was yesterday (July 21), so his character, Vincent Crabbe, d in the book that came out on his birthday!
+And in a strange bit of irony, actor Jamie Waylett‘s birthday was yesterday (July 21), so his character, Vincent Crabbe, died in the book that came out on his birthday!

 But Percy came back at the last minute to stand with the Weasleys.
 Narcissa redeemed the Malfoy family and saved Harry by lieing for him.
 And Neville took his proper heroic place in the prophecy.

 A fairy tale ending for the greatest fairy tale of our generation that will live for many generations to come.
 Thank you, Jo.